thedolphin/bashlog/README.markdown

 runcommand ls ||
     fail "will never fail"

-# This will stderr to pretty log
+# This will send stdout and stderr to pretty log
 runcommand grep grep grep ||
     echo "grep grep grep failed, your K.O."